Why is Hinamatsuri celebrated on April 3rd in some regions?

 You also need to be careful about tidying up.

-It is considered best to tidy up as soon as possible after Hinamatsuri is over.
+It is considered best to clean up as soon as possible after the Hinamatsuri festival is over.

 There is a superstition that if you delay cleaning up, your daughter's marriage will be delayed .

-This is merely an old belief, and in modern times this way of thinking is fading.
+This is merely an ancient belief, and in modern times this way of thinking is gradually fading away.

-6. Hishimochi and Hinaarare: Indispensable for Hinamatsuri!
+6. Diamond-shaped rice cakes and Hina arare are essential for Hinamatsuri!
 The meaning behind their colors and shapes

-Hishimochi is a layered rice cake of three colors : green, white, and pink.
+Hishimochi is a layer of rice cakes in three colors : green, white, and pink.

 Green represents "health," white represents "purity," and pink represents "protection from evil."

-Combined, these represent the wish for health and happiness for the family .
+These combined represent a wish for the health and happiness of the family .

 On the other hand, Hina Arare is